Poultry farming

-Poultry farming is the form of animal husbandry which raises domesticated birds such as chickens, ducks, turkeys and geese to produce meat or eggs for food.
+Poultry farming is the form of animal husbandry which breeds domesticated birds including chickens, ducks, turkeys and geese to produce meat or eggs for food.
 Poultry – mostly chickens – are farmed in great numbers.
 More than 60 billion chickens are killed for consumption annually.
-Chickens raised for eggs are known as layers, while chickens raised for meat are called broilers.
+Chickens used for meat are known as broilers, while chickens used for eggs are called layers — though they are usually also killed for their meat.

 In the United States, the national organization overseeing poultry production is the Food and Drug Administration (FDA).
 In the UK, the national organization is the Department for Environment, Food and Rural Affairs (DEFRA).